Meet our CHC Core Faculty

 I’m a stickler for: Do the reading!
 Every text I assign is one I chose with great care and respect for students' time.
 They're all worth your careful attention; I promise!

-Courtney Thorsson Profile
+Contact Courtney Thorsson

 Lydia Van Dreel headshot